Guidelines

 5.4.4.
 Cardiovascular system and sexual activity: the patient at risk

 Patients who seek treatment for sexual dysfunction have a high prevalence of CVDs.
-Epidemiological surveys have emphasised the association between cardiovascular/metabolic risk factors and sexual dysfunction in both men and women [402].
-Overall, ED can improve the sensitivity of screening for asymptomatic CVD in men with diabetes [403,404].
-Erectile dysfunction significantly increases the risk of CVD, coronary heart disease and stroke.
-Furthermore, the results of a recent prospective cohort study showed that ED is an independent predictor for incident atrial fibrillation [405].
-All of these causes of mortality and the increases are probably independent of conventional cardiovascular risk factors [278,279,406,407].
-Longitudinal data from an observational population-based study of 965 men without CVD showed that younger men (especially those < 50 years) with transient and persistent ED have an increased Framingham CVD risk [408].
-Moreover, a prospective cohort study assessing the potential link between cardiovascular risk factors, ED (as defined with the IIEF questionnaire) and exercise stress test (EST) confirmed that ED patients with a positive EST should be regarded as extremely high risk for cardiovascular events, to the point that all male patients referred for EST should be screened for ED [409].
+Overall, ED can improve the sensitivity of screening for asymptomatic CVD in men with diabetes [315,316].
+Erectile dysfunction significantly increases the risk of CVD, coronary heart disease, stroke and atrial fibrillation [317].
+Longitudinal data from an observational population-based study of 965 men without CVD showed that younger men (especially those < 50 years) with transient and persistent ED have an increased Framingham CVD risk [318].

-The current EAU Guidelines on the diagnosis and treatment of men with ED have been adapted from previously published recommendations from the Princeton Consensus conferences on sexual dysfunction and cardiac risk [410].
-The Princeton Consensus (Expert Panel) Conference is dedicated to optimising sexual function and preserving cardiovascular health [410-412].
-Accordingly, patients with ED can be stratified into three cardiovascular risk categories (Table 9), which can be used as the basis for a treatment algorithm for initiating or resuming sexual activity (Figure 3).
-It is also possible for the clinician to estimate the risk of sexual activity in most patients from their level of exercise tolerance, which can be determined when taking the patient’s history [348].
+The current EAU Guidelines on the diagnosis and treatment of men with ED have been adapted from the recommendations from the Princeton Consensus conferences on sexual dysfunction and cardiac risk published in 2012 [319].
+Over time, the Princeton Consensus (Expert Panel) Conference is dedicated to optimising sexual function and preserving cardiovascular health [319-322].
+Accordingly, patients with ED have been stratified into three cardiovascular risk categories (Table 8), which can still be used as the basis for a treatment algorithm for initiating or resuming sexual activity (Figure 3): low-risk patients do not need cardiac testing or evaluation before initiation or resumption of sexual activity or therapy for sexual dysfunction; intermediate risk patients, according to the results of testing, may be moved to either the high- or low-risk group; high-risk individuals should be referred for cardiac assessment and treatment.
+Sexual activity should be stopped until the patient’s cardiac condition has been stabilised by treatment.

 Low-risk category